-5.4.
-Selection of an appropriate grade of concrete
+5.4 Selection of an appropriate grade of concrete

-The selection of an appropriate grade of concrete for incorporating waste ground glass as an SCM is a crucial step in optimizing its performance and sustainability benefits.
+The selection of an appropriate grade of concrete for incorporating waste ground glass as a supplementary cementitious material (SCM) is a crucial step in optimizing its performance and sustainability benefits.
 Waste ground glass, due to its high silica content, can act as a pozzolan, contributing to the strength and durability of concrete when properly processed and utilized.
 When selecting the grade of concrete, the intended application and performance requirements should guide the decision.
-For structural applications requiring high compressive strength, higher grades such as M30 or above are preferred, as these allow for lower water-cement ratios and higher cement content, maximizing the reactivity of the ground glass.
+For structural applications requiring high compressive strength, higher grades such as M30 or above are preferred, as these allow for lower watercement ratios and higher cement content, maximizing the reactivity of the ground glass.
 The fineness of the glass and its pozzolanic activity also play a critical role in determining its effectiveness in higher grades.
-For nonstructural or lightweight applications, lower grades such as M15 or M20 can effectively incorporate ground glass as SCM, focusing on cost efficiency and sustainability.
+For non-structural or lightweight applications, lower grades such as M15 or M20 can effectively incorporate ground glass as SCM, focusing on cost efficiency and sustainability.
 In these cases, higher proportions of glass may replace cement without compromising performance.
-The proportion of waste glass used must be carefully optimized to avoid issues such as alkalisilica reaction (ASR).
-Rigorous testing, including strength development and durability assessments, is essential to ensure that the selected concrete grade achieves the desired performance and environmental benefits.
+The proportion of waste glass used must be carefully optimized to avoid issues like alkali-silica reaction (ASR).
+Rigorous testing, including strength development and durability assessments, is essential to ensure the selected concrete grade achieves the desired performance and environmental benefits.

-6. Availability, standardization and environmental considerations
+6. Availability, Standardisation and Environmental Considerations

 6.1.
-Availability of waste glass for use in concrete
+Availability of Waste Glass for use in Concrete

 Determining the availability of recycled waste glass for use in concrete would require comprehending the dynamics surrounding glass recycling and reuse in a wider context.
-First, the global production of glass, reported as 130 million tons [144], is significantly smaller than that of cement, which is reported as 3.7 billion tons [145].
-This suggests that even if much of the recycled portion of waste glass would be made available for use as SCM in concrete, it would not be enough to decarbonize cement globally and is most likely suitable as a complementary localized solution for cement replacement in concrete.
+Firstly, the global production of glass, reported as 130 million tons [144], is significantly smaller than that of cement, which is reported as 3.7 billion tons [145].
+This suggests that even if much of the recycled portion of waste glass would be made available for use as SCM in concrete, it would not be enough to decarbonise cement globally and is most likely suitable as a complementary localised solution for cement replacement in concrete.
 Further to this, glass can in fact a 100% recyclable material.
 It can in principle be recycled endlessly to produce new glass, with relatively lower carbon footprint.
-However, nowhere in the world glass is fully recycled with varying degrees of glass recycling in different countries, with nonrecycled glass mostly sent to landfill.
-The availability of recycled glass therefore plays an important role on the possibility of utilizing recycled glass in concrete as an SCM.
+However, nowhere in the world glass is fully recycled with varying degrees of glass recycling in different countries, with non-recycled glass mostly sent to landfill.
+The availability of recycled glass therefore plays an important role on the possibility of utilising recycled glass in concrete as an SCM.
 As an example, In North America at the moment there is limited container glass recycling but it is apparently growing, and even more limited recycling of flat glass, even off-cuts from processing.
-However, it has been previously reported that 1-2 million tons, 400,000-500,000 tons and 180,000 tons of recycled containers, plate and E-glass could be made available for use as an SCM in concrete in North America [146].
+However, it has been previously reported that 1-2 million tons, 400,000-500,000 tons and 180,000 tons of recycled container, plate and E-glass could be made available for use as an SCM in concrete in North America [146].